Home » Computer Guides » File Explorer Is Missing From Taskbar.

 Occasionally, the File Explorer icon (the yellow folder) will go missing from your taskbar.
 It’ll just disappear.
 Sometimes that’s down to something you’ve done, and other times, I’m sure it’s down to Windows.

-File Explorer Is Missing From The Taskbar.
+File Explorer Is Missing From The Taskbar

 To replace File Explorer on to the taskbar in both Windows 10 & 11, left-click the START button and then type “file explorer“

-Pin File Explorer To The Taskbar.
+Add File Explorer To Taskbar

-To add the File Explorer icon to the taskbar, right click on it.
+To add the File Explorer to the taskbar, right click on it.
 On the menu that opens, left click Pin To Taskbar.

 To move the File Explorer icon along your taskbar in both Windows 10 and Windows 11, put your pointer directly onto it.